RobinHartmann/GameOfLife/README.md

 ## Deployment

-Just copy over and execute `GameOfLife.exe`.
+Just copy over `GameOfLife.exe` and run it.
 An installation is not needed.

 ## Built With